KarchinLab/SVCFit/README.md

 remotes::install_github("KarchinLab/SVCFit")
 ```

-## Key data structure
+## Input your structural variants into SVCFit

-The input of this package should be in Variant Call Format (VCF).
-Each
+The input should be in Variant Call Format (VCF) as output by the Manta package (cite).
-row describes a structural variants and each column are the attributes
-for this structural variants.
-In this example below, we have a sample
-VCF from Manta (VCF from other tools need to be modified to fit this
-format):
+If you have a VCF output from a structural variant caller other than Manta, you can modify it to match Manta format.

 <!-- ```{r,echo = FALSE}  example_vcf=data.frame(CHROM=c("chr1","chr2"), POS=c(1000, 5000), ID=c("MantaINV:6:0:1:0:0:0","MantaDEL:7:0:1:0:0:0"), REF=c("T","G"), ALT=c("<INV>","<DEL>"), QUAL=c(".","."), FILTER=c("PASS","PASS"),INFO=c("END=1500;SVTYPE=INV;SVLEN=500","END=5300;SVTYPE=DEL;SVLEN=300"), FORMAT=c("PR:SR","PR"),tumor=c("20,30:19,27", "15,30")) # example_vcf #` -->
 <!-- ``` -->